 During my professional life as a paediatric physiotherapist in Norwich, I worked with many children and families, many of whom were lucky enough to receive the wonderful support provided by The Hamlet.
 I referred so many families in the knowledge that they would be given wonderful support, and that the children would enjoy a stimulating environment whatever their needs, and always the best of care.
 I know how highly valued it is, not only by the families, but also by my professional colleagues, who always had complete confidence in the high quality of care, and the commitment of the staff and volunteers at the centre.

 Hester is an international development professional who was looking for an opportunity to combine her professional expertise in corporate governance, social inclusion and public policy with her personal experience of parenting a child with additional needs to support a local charity.
 Having recently relocated back to Norfolk with her family, becoming a trustee of the Hamlet was an ideal opportunity to do this.

-Stuart has been involved with The Hamlet for many years, both as a professional social worker and now as a trustee.
-Stuart’s experience in social care and disability brings a wealth of knowledge and experience to the board.
+Stuart is the Chair of Trustees and has been involved with The Hamlet for many years.
+Stuarts experience in social care and disability brings a wealth of knowledge and experience to the board.

 Stuart knew our founders, Jack and Margaret Wymer very well and understands the foundations on which the charity was built.

 It was my good fortune to know Margaret and Jack Wymer, founders of the Hamlet, and to work with them, particularly Margaret, for a while.
 I share their philosophy of involving families, minimising disability, maximising ability and providing quality care.
 I also worked with Margaret’s brother, Gerry Blyth, (now a patron of the Hamlet) when he was manager.